bekiryilmaz/js-poc/README.md

 # js-ooptutorial
-A repository for teaching oop implementation in vanilla javascript
+A repository for examples in vanilla javascript